sundayluckyenyinna/omnix-core/Readme.markdown

 ## Background
 The omnix-core is a core library of the Omnix Middleware that must be incorporated into any simple Omnix micro-service.
 The library is an opinionated library that automates alot of manual tasks corresponding to cross-cutting concerns across all microservices.

 Omnix-core design pattern follows the philosophy of the spring-boot paradigm which favours convention over configuration.
 This implies that the features and behaviour of the starter library is highly configurable at runtime.
-This configurations can be applied either by settings made in the application.yml/application.properties file or via annotations exposed by the starter library.
+These configurations can be applied either by settings made in the application.yml/application.properties file or via annotations exposed by the starter library.

 Furthermore, as it claims to be a starter library, once added to a project as a dependency, there is no further need for a manual configuration to include it in your project.
 Simply adding it to your project as a dependency declared in your maven build tool, it automatically registers in the spring-boot application context and all of its component beans are registered in the Dependency Injection container of the spring-boot factory!